Locations:

 Shoulder Arthritis

 Shoulder arthritis is inflammation in your shoulder joint.
 Over time, arthritis leads to cartilage loss.
 Symptoms include pain, stiffness, decreased range of motion and popping, clicking and grinding noises in your shoulder joint.
-Treatments range from pain-relieving home remedies, such as ice, heat and exercises, to surgery.
+Treatments range from pain-relieving home remedies — like ice, heat and exercises — to surgery.

-Shoulder arthritis is inflammation in your shoulder joint.
-The inflammation causes pain and stiffness.
-It makes lifting your arm uncomfortable.
+Shoulder arthritis is inflammation in your shoulder joint that causes pain and stiffness.
+It makes lifting your arm uncomfortable and performing daily tasks extremely difficult.

 Advertisement